-Every spring, lupine bloom colors the meadows and slopes across the state of Washington purple.
+Every spring, the lupine bloom colors the meadows and slopes across the state of Washington purple.
 Large-leaved lupine (Lupinus polyphyllus) and canyon lupine (Lupinus latifolius) are among the most common of more than 20 varieties growing in the state.
-First clusters of flowers appear on lower elevations in April, and the bloom continues through May and summer months.
-The native plant of North America belongs to the pea family and is known for enriching soils with nitrogen improving their fertility.
-Lupine with typically purple or blue flowers grows to 3.2 ft (1 m).
+The first clusters of flowers appear on lower elevations in April, and the bloom continues through May and summer months.
+This native plant of North America belongs to the pea family and is known for enriching soils with nitrogen, improving their fertility.
+Lupine typically has purple or blue flowers and grows to 3.2 ft (1 m).

-Eight species of lupine are found in the Columbia Basin on the border between Washington and Oregon.
-Lupines are especially abundant at low and mid-elevations of Columbia River Gorge.
-Namely, plenty of flowers grow by Rowland Lake, Dalles Mountain Road, near The Dalles Bridge, and on the public lands east of Goldendale.
+Eight species of lupine are found in the Columbia River Basin on the border between Washington and Oregon.
+Lupines are especially abundant at low and mid-elevations of the Columbia River Gorge.
+Namely, plenty of flowers grow by Rowland Lake, Dalles Mountain Road, near the Dalles Bridge, and on the public lands east of Goldendale.

 Scenic places to spot lupines in the state also include Olympic National Park, Skagit Valley, and the Fitzner/Eberhardt Arid Lands Ecology Reserve (ALE).